silx-kit/fabio/doc/source/getting_started.rst

-We acknowledge Andy Götz and Kenneth Evans for extensive testing when including the FabIO reader in the Fable image viewer (Götz et al., 2007).We also thank V. Armando Solé for assistance with his TiffIO reader and Carsten Gundlach for deployment of FabIO at the beamlines i711 and i811, MAX IV, and providing bug reports.
+We acknowledge Andy Götz and Kenneth Evans for extensive testing when including the FabIO reader in the Fable image viewer (Götz et al., 2007).
+We also thank V. Armando Solé for assistance with his TiffIO reader and Carsten Gundlach for deployment of FabIO at the beamlines i711 and i811, MAX IV, and providing bug reports.
 We finally acknowledge our colleagues who have reported bugs and helped to improve FabIO.
 Financial support was granted by the EU 6th Framework NEST/ADVENTURE project TotalCryst (Poulsen et al., 2006).

 Citation